Find Affordable College Courses

 San Marcos, TX

-Texas State University ranked #8 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in the Southwest Region list.
-Texas State is a very large public school located in the small city of San Marcos.
+With a ranking of #8, Texas State University did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
+Texas State is a very large public school located in the city of San Marcos.

 Women make up 85% of the film majors at the school.

-New Mexico State University - Main Campus landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
+New Mexico State University - Main Campus came in at #8 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in the Southwest Region ranking.
 NMSU Main Campus is a fairly large public school located in the midsize suburb of Las Cruces.

 Women make up 31% of the film majors at the school.